rocky-jaiswal/cdk-web-cdn/README.md

 - In `web` we have the web application code
 - After infra is created, run -
   - `aws s3 sync ./web/dist/ s3://rocky-jaiswal-todopro-xyz-web-assets-bucket` This will add assets to S3 and serve it via CDN
+- TODO: Create "Invalidation" so that the CDN cache is invalidated

 ## User Management